 Students wishing to undertake part of their degree abroad have several possible sources of funding.
-Here is a non-exhaustive list of the different arrangements possible.
+Here is a non-exhaustive list of the different possible arrangements.

-ARRANGEMENTS MANAGED BY THE SCHOOL’S INTERNATIONAL RELATIONS DEPARTMENT
+ARRANGEMENTS MANAGED BY THE SCHOOL’S DIRECTION OF INTERNATIONAL RELATIONS

-These scholarships, funded by the European Union, are aimed at students undertaking a scientific internship and/or their third year in one of the School’s European partner universities under the Erasmus + program.
+These scholarships, funded by the European Union, are boosting students'mobillity in the European Union, whether study mobility or internship mobility (regardless if these internships are paid or not).
 Internship scholarships can also be awarded to students doing their PFE in a European country.

-A student can now take part in the Erasmus + program several times during their degree, up to a maximum of 24 months of Erasmus mobility (or 12 months per academic cycle).
-However, periods of mobility can be split during the degree program.
+Students can take part in the Erasmus+ program several times during their degree, up to a maximum of 12 months per academic cycle (Bachelor, master).
+Periods of mobility can be split during the degree program.

 Île-de-France Region scholarships

 The CDEFI (conference of directors of French engineering schools) has set up several international educational cooperation programs.
-The School participates in the ARFITEC program.
+The School participates in the ARFITEC and BRAFITEC programmes.

 Fondation des Ponts scholarships and loans